Aryainguz/ARVA-CafeFinder/readme.md

 # Full Stack Cafe Finder Application For ARVA.HEALTH

 This project is a full-stack TypeScript application featuring a Next.js frontend and a Node.js/Express.js backend.
-The backend utilizes Node caching techniques for optimized performance.
+The backend utilizes Node caching techniques for optimized performance and integrates with Razorpay API for payment processing and Google Maps API for location-based services.
 The application is hosted with the frontend on Vercel and the backend on AWS EC2.

 ## Technologies Used